-2 The development hereby approved shall be carried out strictly in accordance with the approved plans (drawing no. GA001) and the schedule of materials indicated thereon.
+2 The development hereby approved shall be carried out strictly in accordance with the approved plans (elevations - drawing number 649-2, elevations and floor plan drawing number 649-1) and the schedule of materials indicated thereon.

 Reason: To ensure adherence to the approved plans and to protect the general character and amenities of the area in accordance with the requirements of Policy DR1 of the Herefordshire Unitary Development Plan and the National Planning Policy Framework.